 In close cooperation with EASA / JAA and Germany´s LBA, GROB Aircraft SE has developed and established test and certification procedures to guarantee that all materials used in manufacturing aircraft comply with rigorous airworthiness criteria.

 At the GROB laboratory, state-of-the-art equipment is used for careful scrutiny and routine testing of materials such as adhesives, support materials and reinforcing fibers.

-EASA / JAA-approved inspectors examine and record each stage of the manufacturing process to ensure that every aircraft produced by GROB Aircraft AG meets the highest possible standards of manufacture and airworthiness.
+EASA / JAA-approved inspectors examine and record each stage of the manufacturing process to ensure that every aircraft produced by GROB Aircraft SE meets the highest possible standards of manufacture and airworthiness.